-Please refer to section regarding the expectations and requirements of "Honors" and "AP" level classes in order to choose these classes carefully.
-The master schedule is student driven, meaning it is based on the number of students requesting a course.
+Please refer to the section regarding the expectations and requirements of "Honors" and "AP" level classes in order to choose these classes carefully.
+The master schedule is student driven meaning it is based on the number of students requesting a course.
+For this reason, students will not be able to withdraw from honors or AP level classes after enrollment is completed on February 1.
 Many of the Honors level and AP classes require summer reading assignments.
 These assignments are mandatory with deadlines throughout the summer.
 There will be no extensions.
 Failure to take the AP Exam results in the AP course being removed from the student's transcript and being replaced with a non-weighted regular course.